griffbr/TFOD/README.md

-# TFOD Benchmark for Few-Shot Object Detection (in progress)
+# TFOD Benchmark for Few-Shot Object Detection
 TFOD is the first benchmark dataset for **T**ask-Focused **F**ew-Shot **O**bject **D**etection.
 We found that detection is not reliable outside of its initial training setting for many robot tasks.
 However, many researchers do not have a robot or even access to data to evaluate few-shot detection algorithms in a robotics setting.
 Notably, few-shot is exactly as it sounds, having to perform detection with very few annotated examples.
 Thus, we created the TFOD Benchmark in a challenging robot manipulation setting, which provides highly variable image characteristics for a consistent set of objects.
 We believe this evaluation will help guide innovation in our community toward increasingly reliable few-shot detection for robotics.

 Contact: Brent Griffin (griffb at umich dot edu)